ronmarco/project-pages/_posts/2017-03-23-Home-Assistant-Includes.md

 # Includes in sub-folder

-If you split each section in the configuation file, there would be a lot of yaml filesin one folder!
-Fortuantely it's easy to organize with sub-folders in Home Assistant.
+If you split each section in the configuration, there would be a lot of yaml files in one folder!
+Fortunately, it's easy to organize with sub-folders in Home Assistant.

 To place the yaml code in a sub-folder, all you have to do is: